-El Nido, Siargao, and La Union are three of the most beautiful destinations for yoga
+El Nido, Siargao, and La Union are three of the most beautiful yoga retreat destinations

 According to Ferdz Decena, the travel blogger, writer, and photographer behind Ironwulf, yoga retreats are becoming increasingly popular in the country.

 “Yoga retreats let you experience the yoga lifestyle with like-minded people.
 The environment and backdrop make for a tranquil [atmosphere].
 Sharing the energy with fellow yogis offers opportunities to deepen one’s practice.”